calum-bird/FastImageTransfer/README.md

 # FastImageTransfer
-Leverages .NET Core to rapidly compress and send images over a network.
+Leverages C to rapidly compress and send images over a network.